 When it comes to fancy features, there are quite a lot of possibilities.
 A built-in grinder lets you brew a drink from freshly ground, flavorful beans, always ground to the perfect size.

-A built-in milk frother is a great addition for latte and cappuccino lovers, letting you froth milk and even experiment with latte art, although you can always purchase a separate automatic or handheld milk frother.
+A built-in milk frother is a great addition for latte and cappuccino lovers, letting you froth milk and even experiment with latte art to get your inner barista on, although you can always purchase a separate automatic or handheld milk frother.